 The trigger control and mapping circuitry routes, monitors, and drives the external and RTSI bus trigger lines.
 You can configure each line to start an acquisition on a rising or falling edge and drive each line asserted or unasserted, much like a digital I/O line.
-You also can map pulses from the high-speed timing circuitry or many of the NI 1426 status signals to these trigger lines.
-Four RTSI bus triggers and four external triggers (all of which are programmable for polarity and direction) are available for simultaneous use.
+You also can map pulses from the high-speed timing circuitry or many of the NI 1428 status signals to these trigger lines.
+Four external and four RTSI bus triggers (all of which are programmable for polarity and direction) are available for simultaneous use.